ipfs/specs/src/data-formats/cid.md

 CIDs are a well established standard.
 IPFS uses CIDs for content-addressing and IPNS.
-Making changes to such key protocol requires a careful review which should include feedback from implementers and stakeholders across ecosystem.
+Changing such a core protocol requires careful review, including feedback from implementers and stakeholders across the ecosystem.

-Due to this, changes to CID specification MUST be submitted as an improvement proposal to [ipfs/specs](https://github.com/ipfs/specs/tree/main/IPIP) repository (PR with [IPIP document](https://github.com/ipfs/specs/blob/main/IPIP/0000-template.md)), and follow the IPIP process described there.
+For this reason, changes to the CID specification MUST be submitted as an improvement proposal to [ipfs/specs](https://github.com/ipfs/specs/tree/main/IPIP) repository (PR with [IPIP document](https://github.com/ipfs/specs/blob/main/ipip-template.md)), and follow the IPIP process described there.

 ## Historical Design Decisions